Bitter greens are easy to love in these stir-fry, pasta, salad and soup recipes

 Collard Greens

-Collard greens are popular in the southern United States, and for good reason: They go beautifully with barbecue and other hearty food.
+Collard greens are popular in the southern United States, and for good reason: They go beautifully with barbecue and other hearty Southern staples.
 Cooked down, collard leaves get wonderfully silky, and take as well to a braise as they do to a simple saute.

 Southern Collard and Sweet Potato Hash, pictured above.
 A smart cooking technique helps both sweet potatoes and collards cook super-fast.